 And, if it all does get too much then just hop aboard one of our support vehicles until you are ready to begin riding again.
 Also we often find that some guests don’t actually enjoy the descents but prefer to take the minibus down instead.
 No problem for us, you ride as much or as little as you choose.

-We run five different Alpine tours; each has its own character and level of challenge:
+We run seven different Alpine tours; each has its own character and level of challenge:

 The Legendary Cols Tour features cycling’s five most famous climbs: Stelvio, Galibier, Alpe d’Huez, Ventoux & Tourmalet amongst others.
 Experience riding in four different regions of Europe: the French Alps, the Italian Alps, Provence and the Pyrenees in one visit.
 Plenty of climbing but spread over 11 days with an optional rest day.
 A solid base of endurance fitness should be enough to conquer its challenges.